HubSpot/Singularity/SingularityService/objects.md

 #### Basic Fields

 - id: (String) (Required) The unique identifier of this request.
 If this is the same as an existing request it will update that request.
-- resources: (TODO Resources Object) The number of resources to request for each task or instance this request launches.
+- resources: ([Resources Object](objects.md#resources)) The number of resources to request for each task or instance this request launches.

 #### Default Executor Fields